The Inside Cabin

 Enter the passengers ages.
 This will estimate the cost of your travel insurance.
 If you don’t want to price in travel insurance, enter zero for passenger ages.
 Add in the cost for medical evacuation insurance as a separate item under “Other pre/post cruse costs”.

 In a suite?
-This answer will decide which Hotel Service Charge to use for your calculations.
+This answer will decide which Hotel Service Charge or Crew Appreciation fee to use for your calculations.

-Normal HSC and Suite HSC – the values here are for Holland America in 2016.
+Normal Crew Appreciation and Suite Crew Appreciation are the values for Holland America in 2025.
 Enter the values for your cruise line.

-HSC Prepaid?
-Under certain circumstances and cabin categories, the HSC may be prepaid.
+Crew Appreciation may be prepaid under certain circumstances and cabin categories.
 Enter Yes or No as appropriate.

 Port Charges: Enter the port charges and taxes for your cruise.

 Travel Agent Discount: Enter the amount of your travel agent discount per person.
-If you’d rather simply enter a lower fare into the base cruise fare, then that is OK too.
+It’s OK if you’d rather simply enter a lower fare into the base cruise fare.

 Enter the number of sea days: This is used as a multiplier for onboard consumption on sea days.